Kieron Forbes: Club career

 In February 2014, Forbes joined Whitehawk on loan until the end of the 2013–14 season.
 He returned to Forest Green at the end of the season.
 After featuring in two pre-season games at the start of the 2014–15 season, it was announced that he had joined Forest Green's league rivals Aldershot Town on a six-month loan deal.
 He made his Aldershot Town debut on 9 August 2014, playing the full 90 minutes in a 3–1 home win over Altrincham.
 He was a part of the Aldershot squad that caused an FA Cup upset, beating Portsmouth in a first round replay on 18 November 2014.

 On 2 February 2015, he returned to Forest Green when his loan at Aldershot had come to an end.
 A month later, in March 2015, he moved on loan to Sutton United in a one-month deal.
 He made his Sutton United debut on 3 March 2015 in a 2–1 loss against Bromley.
 He ended the 2014-15 season with Sutton, and on completion of his loan spell, it was confirmed that he had been released by Forest Green after five years with the club on 4 May 2015.

 Following his departure from Forest Green, Forbes signed for Maidenhead United in August 2015.

 In July 2017, Forbes signed for Farnborough.

 Forbes became manager Lee Allinson's first signing for Biggleswade Town on 8 May 2018.

 Forbes rejoined manager Lee Allinson on 23 November 2019, when he swapped Biggleswade Town for Hendon.
+Forbes is now playing at Hitchin Town Fc in the twilight years of his career where he continues to show his immense talent in the middle of the park producing performances well above his teammates showing how he managed to make it to the heights of becoming an England International showing his talents on the world stage.